 Many low temperature applications utilize aluminum alloys due to its machinability and formability, low cost, low weight, and high thermal conductivity.
 However, higher heat flux or higher temperature applications often require more advanced material choices.

 For example, high temperature rocket engine or printed circuit heat exchangers often need to manage corrosion and temperature issues that may require stainless steels or nickel super alloys.
 In chip-level cooling, it may be important to match the thermal expansion of silicon, requiring a metal matrix composite (e.g. AlSiC) or a refractory metal.

-Figure 4: Relationship between thermal expansion and thermal conductivity for a wide variety of materials*
+Relationship between thermal expansion and thermal conductivity for a wide variety of materials.
+Source

 While ceramics, like silicon carbide, are an ideal theoretical solution given their high thermal conductivity and resistance to corrosion, they are generally difficult to bond and also brittle, which can make implementation difficult for many applications.
 Fortunately, material researchers are continuing to develop novel metallic alloys, such as high-entropy alloys, which are durable, temperature resistant, and can be bonded or brazed.
 5

-Voxel has experience using ECM on a wide array of metallic materials relevant to heat exchangers including copper alloys, nickel super alloys, and metal matrix composites.
+Voxel has experience using PECM on a wide array of metallic materials relevant to heat exchangers including copper alloys, nickel super alloys, and metal matrix composites.

 HIGHER DENSITY COOLING FEATURES